eBay Rules Survival Guide for Beginners

 Once again, if it's illegal in society at large, it is also against the rules on eBay.
 Some frustrated buyers believe that it is totally fair for them to “put a seller out of business” by bidding on every one of their auctions with no intention of paying for any of them, effectively ending their ability to sell.

-Don't do this—not only does such behavior represent multiple contract violations (one for each bid), it also constitutes harassment and disorderly conduct, amongst other things, and may be referred to the police in addition to leading to suspension.
+Don't do this—not only does such behavior represent multiple contract violations (one for each bid), it also constitutes harassment and disorderly conduct, among other things, and may be referred to the police in addition to leading to suspension.

-As was the case for sellers, for buyers this rule also applies to things like making threats against or harassing those with whom you do business, publishing personal information or accusations about them online in any form or place, or re-selling information about them without their consent—no matter what the reason or motivation.
+As was the case for sellers, this rule also applies to things like making threats against or harassing those with whom you do business, publishing personal information or accusations about them online in any form or place, or re-selling information about them without their consent—no matter what the reason or motivation.

 Use Your Common Sense